needsfocusedpm/move-master-thesis/README.md

 This repository contains the structured public version of Daniel Hendling’s Master's Thesis on needs-focused leadership in project management and the MOVE Model.

+This thesis is also published under the extended title:
+"Needs-Focused Leadership in Projects: The MOVE Model on Motivation, Mediation, and Trust"

 ## Purpose

 This repository provides: